 To use a geometric analogy, the circle of all possibility (Nuit) is determined by the hypothetical point (Hadit).
 If we move the point, the curvature changes.
 Yet the point only exists by virtue of the circle.
 Neither comes first or second; every event is simultaneous and spontaneous.
 The ‘Will’ is esoteric.
 The ‘Effect’ is exoteric.
 Hadit will not be known because he is the Knower, consciousness itself, which causes things to appear.
 Rational thought stops short, reaching its ring-pass-not at causal determinism.

 What then is true power?
 For example, do politicians really possess a thing called ‘power’?
 They may produce acts of governance, and those acts may be enforced by the power of the State via the police and military forces.
 But if politicians seemingly have the power to command forces, from whence does that power originate?
 In the case of the politician, it depends entirely on the bargains, the deals they have made with others behind closed doors.
 It depends on the confidence of their financial backers.
-Warfare, the inevitable consequence of financial greed and lust for power, may depend on the weather, as evidenced by the 1588 defeat of the Spanish Armada.
+These are all contingent things.
+Warfare, the inevitable consequence of financial greed and lust for power, may even depend on the weather, as evidenced by the 1588 defeat of the Spanish Armada.